MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana-content.md

 SAP has its own Users Management Engine (UME) to control role-based access and authorization within the SAP application and databases.
 For details, see [SAP HANA Security: An Overview](https://archive.sap.com/documents/docs/DOC-62943).

 For additional network security, consider implementing a [network DMZ](../../reference-architectures/dmz/secure-vnet-dmz.yml), which uses a network virtual appliance to create a firewall in front of the subnet for the Web Dispatcher and Fiori Front-End Server pools.
+Data transfer cost is a reason for active Fiori apps front-end servers to locate in the same vnet as the S/4 systems instead of placing them in the DMZ and connecting to S/4 through vnet peering.

 For infrastructure security, data is encrypted in transit and at rest.
 The "Security considerations" section of the [SAP NetWeaver on Azure Virtual Machines–Planning and Implementation Guide](/azure/virtual-machines/workloads/sap/planning-guide) begins to address network security and applies to S/4HANA.
 The guide also specifies the network ports you must open on the firewalls to allow application communication.